What are the responsibilities and job description for the Highway Maintenance Technician position at Calumet County, WI?

 Ability to work effectively and cooperatively with co-workers and supervisors.

-Demonstrated reliability in attendance and flexibility to work long hours, especially in adverse weather conditions.
+Demonstrate reliability in attendance and flexibility to work long hours, especially in adverse weather conditions.

 Physical Demands The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to stand; walk; sit; frequently required to use hands to finger, handle, or feel; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; and talk or hear.
-The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 100 pounds.
+The employee must frequently lift and / or move up to 10 pounds and occasionally lift and / or move up to 100 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

 Work Environment The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.